 To help make sure you don’t miss an appointment to have your infusion, try setting a reminder in your phone.
 You can also put your treatment schedule on a calendar.

 It’s not known if Onpattro is safe to take during pregnancy.
-It hasn’t been studied in pregnant women.
+The drug’s use during human pregnancy hasn’t been studied.

 Some animal studies of the drug found that it caused fetal harm when given to pregnant females.
 Other animal studies showed that Onpattro didn’t cause harm.
 However, animal studies don’t always reflect what will happen in humans.

 Onpattro can lower your vitamin A level.
 Vitamin A supplements are necessary for people taking Onpattro.
-Vitamin A is needed to help a fetus develop normally.
-However, excessive vitamin A can cause birth defects.
+Vitamin A is needed to help a fetus develop.
+However, excessive vitamin A can cause congenital anomalies (commonly known as birth defects).

 It’s not known if the changes in vitamin A level caused by taking Onpattro and vitamin A supplements will affect the development of a fetus.
 If you’re pregnant, could become pregnant, or want to plan a pregnancy, talk with your doctor about the possible risks and benefits of Onpattro treatment.